1. Health Hub

 Unfortunately, once you have this viral infection, you carry it for life.
 The virus will stay dormant for weeks or months and only reappear during an outbreak or flare-up.
 Although cold sores cannot be cured, several treatment options are available to reduce your symptoms and speed up the healing process.

-While nothing can cure a cold sore overnight, various effective medication options are available to help reduce painful symptoms and speed up the healing process.
+While nothing can cure a cold sore instantly, prescription antiviral and OTC medication can help reduce pain caused by cold sores and speed up their healing process by a day.

 1) Prescription antiviral drugs